enzo-project/enzo-e/doc/source/devel/param.rst

 Most of the parsing work is handled by the :cpp:class:`!Parameters` class from the Cello layer and stored internally.
 All parameters are parsed after startup on a single process and then the parsed information is communicated between processes.

-We are currently in the process of migrating between approaches for accessing (and configuring) parsed parameters.
+We are currently in the process of migrating between approaches for accessing the parsed parameters in order to use them to configure Enzo-E/Cello classes.
 Given the large scope of this transition, we decided to gradually migrate between the approaches, rather than try to do it one shot.

 * At the time of writing, we have migrated a large number of :cpp:class:`!Method` classes.

-* Our intention is to eventually migrate as much as possible to this new approach (e.g. all :cpp:class:`!Method` classes, all :cpp:class:`!Physics` classes, all :cpp:class:`!Initial` classes, etc.), to stop ultimately get rid of the :cpp:class:`!Config` and :cpp:class:`!EnzoConfig` classes.
+* Our intention is to eventually migrate as much as possible to this new approach (e.g. all :cpp:class:`!Method` classes, all :cpp:class:`!Physics` classes, all :cpp:class:`!Initial` classes, etc.).
+  Ultimately we would like to remove the :cpp:class:`!Config` and :cpp:class:`!EnzoConfig` classes.

-First, we briefly review properties of an Enzo-E/Cello parameters and talk about the idea of a "parameter-path" Next, we talk through an example of how you might add a new parameter using the new approach.
+First, we briefly review properties of Enzo-E/Cello parameters and talk about the idea of a "parameter-path" Next, we talk through an example of how you might add a new parameter using the new approach.
 Then, we provide some more details about the design of the new-approach.
-Finally, we briefly discuss the older approach (and some of its problems shortcomings).
+Finally, we briefly discuss the older approach (and some of its shortcomings).

 ===================================
 Parameter Files and Parameter-Paths